-Safe release of the crew in a reasonable time and without complications remains the aim of our response team and we have a very good track record in achieving just that.
-We work with others to ensure a complete solution handling the negotiations, money collection, delivery and release.
+Safe release of the crew in a reasonable time and without complications remains the aim of our response team and we have a very good track record in achieving just that working in particular with Ambrey International who we work with to ensure a complete solution handling the negotiations, money collection, delivery and release.
 This all done with an eye on regulatory and compliance issues working with the correct agencies to ensure that local laws are respected.

 We have a tried and tested solution to kidnappings such as these and our team has considerable experience in operating in such high stress situations providing guidance throughout the process to owners, underwriters and importantly the hostages families.